-When it comes to location, the highest average paycheck (approximately $90K per year) can be spotted in Milwaukee, Wisc.; the company's headquarter city of Kansas City, Mo. (about $85K), Mechanicsburg, Pa. (approximately $73K), and Springfield, Mo. ($53K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of East Syracuse, N.Y. — at $44K, salaries are some of the lowest in the country.
-Across Dairy Farmers of America, Inc.'s U.S. offices, employees in the state of Wisconsin pays Dairy Farmers of America, Inc. the most — $88K per year on average.
+When it comes to location, the highest average paycheck (around $90K annually) can be spotted in Milwaukee, Wisc.; the company's headquarter city of Kansas City, Mo. ($88K), Mechanicsburg, Pa. (around $73K), and Springfield, Mo. ($54K) are the next top-paying cities.
+On the lower end is East Syracuse, N.Y. at about $44K.
+Across its U.S. offices, the state of Wisconsin pays Dairy Farmers of America, Inc. the most — $88K per year on average.

 Years of Experience

 Five to nine years of work experience seem to result in median wages of approximately $56K annually.
 The largest fraction of Dairy Farmers of America, Inc. people (33 percent) have been working for one to four years and earn about $50K per year on average.